Ensemble Elastic DQN: A Step Dependent Ensemble Approach for Reducing Overestimation in Deep Value-Based Reinforcement Learning: Introduction

+Overestimation bias is a persistent issue in value-based deep reinforcement learning.
+In DQN, bootstrapped targets use a maximisation operation over estimated action values, so noisy positive errors can be selected and propagated through subsequent updates \citep{mnih2015human, van2016deep}.
+This can inflate Q-value estimates, mislead action selection, and contribute to convergence toward sub-optimal policies.
+The issue is not limited to DQN and has also been observed in other value-based and actor-critic methods \citep{fujimoto2018addressing, nauman2024overestimation}.
+When combined with recursive bootstrapping, small positive errors can be amplified over training, making overestimation an important source of instability in deep reinforcement learning \citep{thrun2014issues, hessel2018rainbow, he2020wd3, van2018deep}.
+Inflated Q-values may also affect exploration by encouraging agents to revisit state-action regions whose values have been overestimated \citep{zhang2025beta}.
+As a result, several algorithmic extensions have been proposed to reduce estimation error and improve learning stability.
+Two particularly relevant directions are ensemble-based value estimation and multi-step bootstrapping.

-Ensemble-based algorithms address the problem of overestimation in DQN through the use of multiple independent approximators to modulate Q-value estimations.
-Algorithms like Average DQN \cite{anschel2017averaged} and MaxMinDQN \cite{lan2020maxmin} aggregate the predictions of multiple parallel Q-value approximators; the combination of multiple Q-networks reduces the effect of overestimated values from any one Q-network's outliers, thereby smoothing out inflated estimates and providing more reliable targets for learning.
+Ensemble-based algorithms address the problem of overestimation in DQN through the use of multiple independent approximators to moderate Q-value estimations.
+Algorithms like Averaged DQN \citep{anschel2017averaged} and MaxMinDQN \citep{lan2020maxmin} aggregate the predictions of multiple parallel Q-value approximators; the combination of multiple Q-networks reduces the effect of overestimated values from any one Q-network's outliers, thereby smoothing out inflated estimates and providing more reliable targets for learning.

-On the other hand, multi-step methods such as Rainbow \cite{hessel2018rainbow} or Elastic Step DQN \cite{ly2024elastic} bootstrap returns over a longer horizon and reduce the reliance on single-step bootstrapping, which has shown reductive effects on overestimation in DQN and strong sample efficiency by accelerating credit assignment \citep{hernandez2019understanding, yuan2019novel, hessel2018rainbow, ly2024elastic}.
+On the other hand, multi-step methods such as Rainbow \citep{hessel2018rainbow} or Elastic Step DQN \citep{ly2024elastic} bootstrap returns over a longer horizon and reduce the reliance on single-step bootstrapping, which has shown reductive effects on overestimation in DQN and strong sample efficiency by accelerating credit assignment \citep{hernandez2019understanding, yuan2019novel, hessel2018rainbow, ly2024elastic}.

 In general, research around the integration of different algorithmic extensions to improve performance is scarce.
 While heuristic approaches like ensemble-based methods and multi-step algorithms show a lot of promise, they have largely been explored in isolation.
-Both areas of research improve algorithmic performance through the modulation of state-action value, albeit through different methods.
+Both areas of research improve algorithmic performance by changing how state-action value estimates are constructed, aggregated, or bootstrapped, albeit through different mechanisms.
 This raises the question of whether these approaches are complementary in the context of alleviating Q-value overestimation.
 While the benefits are clear, the combination of the two heuristic approaches is non-trivial, as the reductive effects of the combination of both approaches can lead to underestimation bias.